hyrious/esbuild-plugin-http/README.md

 }
 ```

-Note that search params and hashes will be preserved to the end of the url,
+Note that search params will be preserved to the end of the url,
 which means you can write this instead:

 ```js